 Compacted soil can be a problem in low-lying areas of your yard.
 They tend to flood when it rains, and the pooling water can become a breeding ground for insects.
 To solve the problem quickly, rent an aerator to go over the affected areas.
 For a more affordable, long-term solution (for relatively small areas), add some earthworms to naturally aerate the compacted soil.
 Fertilizer is also an important step, as it nourishes the soil and improves the look of your lawn.

 Inspect your roof from the ground to see if shingles were lost or damaged during winter.
 Cracked, buckled or loose shingles will need to be replaced.
 If you need to get up on the roof to do repairs, be sure to wear a harness.
-If you don’t feel comfortable doing the repairs yourself, take note and call a contractor when current isolation requirements are lifted.
+If you don’t feel comfortable doing the repairs yourself, take note and call a contractor.

 Check the concrete on your foundation for cracks or signs of movement.
 Fill small cracks with filler or silicone caulk.
 Then as soon as the weather is good enough, power wash it and seal the concrete.
-Taking the time to do this every spring can save you costly repairs down the line and help you make the most of your time at home.
+Taking the time to do this every spring can save you costly repairs down the line.
 Flag any larger cracks and consult a professional when appropriate.

 Inspect your window frames for gaps and leaks, which can be caused by dramatic changes in temperature.
 During a summer heatwave, leaks will let hot air inside your house and can cost you a small fortune in AC.
 Seal gaps with silicone to stay cool in the summer.